Skip to main content

 4. Implement an insider threat program

-Malicious insiders are hard to detect, as they have authorized access and it’s difficult to differentiate their regular job-related activities from malicious ones.
-Additionally, insiders know your network and where data is located.
+Malicious insiders are hard to detect as they actually have authorized access, making it difficult to differentiate their regular job-related activities from mal-intended ones.
+Additionally, insiders know your network and the location of sensitive data.
 Insider threats are not only about malicious employees, as many external attacks are successful due to negligent workers and third parties putting your data at risk.

 An insider threat program can help you manage all of these risks by coordinating measures for detecting and preventing insider threats.
-When creating the program, it’s important to enlist the support of your organization’s key stakeholders.
-Also, assigning a specialized insider threat response team and deploying dedicated insider risk management solutions will be of great help.
+When creating the program, make sure to get support from your organization’s key stakeholders.
+Further, assigning a specialized insider threat response team and deploying dedicated data exfiltration prevention tools will be of great help.

-For more expert thoughts on how to reduce the risk of data exfiltration with an insider threat program, consider watching this YouTube video:
+For more expert thoughts on how to reduce the risk of data exfiltration with an insider threat program, check out this video:

 5. Implement the just-in-time approach to access management

-Ensure that only the right users are provided with privileged access to specific systems and resources, only for a valid reason, and only for the time required.
+Ensure that privileged access to specific systems and resources is provided only to users with a valid reason and only for the amount of time deemed necessary.
 With the just-in-time privileged access management (JIT PAM) approach, you can minimize the risks of data exfiltration and implement the principle of least privilege, with zero standing privileges as the goal.
-You may also consider systematically conducting user access reviews for current and former employees.
+You can also systematically conduct user access reviews for current and former employees.

-When managing access within your organization, you can also consider implementing access control models, such as discretionary access control (DAC) and mandatory access control (MAC).
-We have a detailed article on the matter to help you understand the difference between DAC and MAC.
+When managing access within your organization, it’s a good idea to implement access control models, such as discretionary access control (DAC) and mandatory access control (MAC).
+We have a detailed article on this topic to help you understand the difference between DAC and MAC.

 6. Monitor user activity